Stuart Rowe Lectureship

 James Rutka, MD, R.S.
 McLaughlin Professor and Chair of the Department of Surgery at the University of Toronto.

-Best Presentation Award Winner:
+Best Presentation Award:

 Ramesh Grandhi, MD, "The Influence of Suturectomy on Age-Related Peridural Hyperemia in Craniosynostotic Rabbits."

-Presentation Runner-Up Award:
+Best Presentation Runner-Up Award:

 Kimberly A. Foster, MD, "Factors Associated with Hemispheric Hypodensity after Subdural Hematoma following Abusive Head Trauma in Children."